Who is Franklin Collection Service?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with a collection agency like Franklin Collection Service, Inc. is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Franklin Collection Services for millions of clients nationwide.
+The most effective way to deal with Franklin Collection Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Franklin Collection Services on behalf of their clients.

 And they may be able to help you too.

 Will Franklin Collection Service, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Franklin Collection Service debt with the three credit bureaus and possibly get it removed from your credit report.
+They help you dispute the Franklin Collection Service debt with the three credit bureaus and possibly get it removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Franklin Collection Service, Inc. again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collection company to threaten to garnish your wages.